-The Family Educational Rights and Privacy Act (FERPA13) s a federal law that protects the privacy of student education records.
+The Family Educational Rights and Privacy Act (FERPA33) is a federal law that protects the privacy of student education records.
 FERPA gives parents certain rights about their child's education records.
-When a student turns 18 years old or if a student attends a postsecondary institution (such as a college) at any age, the student becomes an "eligible student."
+When a student turns 18 years old or if a student attends a postsecondary institution (such as a college) at any age, the student becomes an "eligible student" (a student who is 18 years old or a student of any age who has taken postsecondary courses).
 This means the student, not the parent, becomes the only person who has rights to the student's educational record.
 In some cases, FERPA information can still be provided to the parents of eligible students without a written consent.